coreeng/core-platform-docs/content/platform/minimise-costs.md

 Default node pools hosting system pods run on standard VMs.
 {{% /notice %}}

-## Preemption
+## Spot Instancnes

-Spot instances work by using Compute Engine (CE) excess capacity.
-When CE needs to use some of that capacity for example during zonal outages, it will shut down preemptive to free up capacity.
+These instances work by using Compute Engine (CE) excess capacity.
+When CE needs to use some of that capacity for example during zonal outages, it will shut down those instances to free up capacity.

 ### Limitations
 - Spot instances are only available for [supported machine types](https://cloud.google.com/compute/docs/machine-resource#spot-machine-types)